Al-Kashshaaf: Muʿtazilah viewpoint

 One of the most criticized aspects of Al-Zamakhshari’s interpretations is his adaptation of Quranic verses according to a Mu’tazilite viewpoint.
 For those who vehemently oppose the Mu'tazilites and their views, Al-Zamakhshari has purportedly interpreted verses that cohere with his viewpoint as muhkam (rigid or univocal), and those which do not as mutashabih (ambiguous, equivocal, or allegorical).
 Thus, opponents of the Mu'tazilites accused him of "abandoning the apparent meanings" of some verses for the sake of preserving a strict Mu’tazilah view.
 Consequently, some have made "responses" to Al-Zamakhshari's, such as ِِ'Al-'intişaaf min Al-Kashshaaf "Vengeance against Al-Kashshaaf" by Ibn Munir Al-Sakandari (1223-1284).

 Editions

 There are at least three different editions of the book.
-Ibn Hisham Nahvi speculated some errors with some meanings given to certain words, correcting them in his own edition of the book.
+Ibn Hisham al-Ansari speculated some errors with some meanings given to certain words, correcting them in his abridgement of the book.